hsotoparada/DeepPhasePick/README.md

 **models/picking/20201002/S**, which contains the files related to the optimized S-phase picking model.

-Here `20201002` is a string indicating the version of each model, defined by the optional parameters `version_det`, `version_pick_P`, `version_pick_S` that can be passed to Model().
+The string `20201002` indicates the version of each model, defined by the optional parameters `version_det`, `version_pick_P`, `version_pick_S` that can be passed to Model().
-This allows the integration of new trained models in the future, which can be accessed by through their corresponding versions.
+This allows the integration of new versions of trained models in the future, which can be used as an alternative.

 See the class documentation for details on other optional parameters.